What is Minimalism? It’s a Means to a Beginning

 Space is an amazing thing.
 It opens the door to ‘what if’ and helps you avoid ‘if only’.
 The caveat, of course, is that you have to let it.
 If all you do is get rid of your stuff and then buy more, you’ll miss out on the potential freedom that’s available to all of us.

 Minimalism is the tip of the iceberg, a portal if you will (much like Alice’s magical looking glass or the wardrobe that leads to Narnia).
-You have no idea where you’ll end up when you set off, but you can be guaranteed the journey will be packed with adventure.
+You have no idea where you’ll end up when you set out, but you can be guaranteed of an adventure-packed journey.

 In all our cases, it started with downsizing.